silviutroscot/silviutroscot.github.io/_posts/2019-09-29-why-did-i-start-this-blog.md

 </head>

-Well..everyone has a blog, so why one more around?
+Well...everyone has a blog, so why one more around?
 Why are you writing down stuff on a blog?
 It's 2019, dude...<br/>
 The answer for that is very selfish: I want to improve the way I present and explain different things happening in my mind and the concepts I want to understand, and to learn how to structure my speech and ideas and to use more suitable words.<br/>
 Besides that, I strongly believe in what Feynman said, "If you want to master something, teach it.", so